William L. Sharkey: Career

-He was a member of the Whig Party and was vehemently opposed to the secession of Mississippi in 1861.
-Throughout the Civil War, he remained a staunch Unionist and, according to one source, was "tolerated by his Confederate neighbors only because of his towering reputation as a jurist."
+A member of the Whig Party, Sharkey was vehemently opposed to the secession of Mississippi in 1861.
+Throughout the Civil War, he remained a staunch Southern Unionist and, according to one source, was "tolerated by his Confederate neighbors only because of his towering reputation as a jurist."

 Governor Charles Clark appointed him in 1865 as a commissioner (along with William Yerger) to confer on behalf of the state with President Andrew Johnson.
 On June 13, 1865, Johnson appointed Sharkey the state's provisional governor.
 Sharkey left office with the election of Benjamin G. Humphreys in October.

 He was elected Senator in 1865 but was denied his seat by Congress.

 Death

 Sharkey died in Washington, D.C., in 1873.
 He is interred in Greenwood Cemetery in Jackson, Mississippi.

 Legacy

 Sharkey County, Mississippi, located in the Mississippi Delta region, is named in his honor.